 Assumption guarantees on-campus housing for all four years of a student’s college experience.
-The school offers a wide variety of living options, ranging from traditional residence halls to townhouses and apartments, many of which offer full kitchens.
+The College offers a wide variety of living options, ranging from traditional residence halls to townhouses and apartments, many of which offer full kitchens.

-A NEW ACADEMIC CENTE
+A NEW ACADEMIC CENTER

 MIND, BODY, SOUL

-Assumption is a college that encourages students to balance their intellectual, social, spiritual and physical dimensions.
-When students are not studying, they can participate in more than 60 diverse clubs and organizations, including groups focused on shared academic interests, arts and entertainment, student government, service work, sports and spiritual program initiatives.
+Assumption is a college that encourages students to balance their intellectual, social, spiritual, and physical dimensions.
+When students are not studying, they can participate in more than 60 diverse clubs and organizations, including groups focused on shared academic interests, arts and entertainment, student government, service work, sports, and spiritual program initiatives.

 96% of Assumption’s 2014 graduates were employed or in graduate school within six months of graduation.